AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 <!-- If they want to make any changes in the connection or the data view (create something custom or change attribution--something that requires CJA), then you'll get charged.
 We lock down the connection so they can't do anything, and then -->

-You can unlock Customer Journey Analytics reporting capabilities for your Adobe Journey Optimizer data.
-This allows you to perform in-depth analysis using Journey Optimizer data within Customer Journey Analytics.
+You can use a Journey Optimizer connection in Customer Journey Analytics to bring the following additional value to your connection:

+* Perform in-depth analysis of Journey Optimizer data within Customer Journey Analytics

+  For more information, see [Analyze in Customer Journey Analytics](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/reporting/channel-report/report-cja-manage#cja-template) in the Journey Optimizer documentation.

+* Edit the Journey Optimizer connection and associated data views

+  For more information about editing options, see [Edit a connection](#edit-a-connection).

-To enable this functionality, you must allow the Journey Optimizer connection to be used in Customer Journey Analytics.
+To enable this functionality, you must allow the Journey Optimizer connection to be used in Customer Journey Analytics:

-To enable a Journey Optimizer connection to be used in Customer Journey Analytics:

 1. When editing a Journey Optimizer connection, select **[!UICONTROL Use in CJA]**.